Sonic2kDBS/long_term_memory/README.md

 - Limited scalability: Appending to the persistent LTM database is reasonably efficient, but we currently load all LTM embeddings in RAM, which consumes memory.
 Additionally, we perform a linear search across all embeddings during each chat round.
 - Only operates in chat mode.
 This also means that as of this writing this extension doesn't work with the API

-## How the Chatbot Sees the LTM
+## How the model Sees the LTM
-Chatbots are typically given a fixed, "context" text block that persists across the entire chat.
+Models are typically given a fixed, "context" text block that persists across the entire chat.
 The LTM extension augments this context block by dynamically injecting a relevant long-term memory.

 ### Example of a typical context block:
 ```markdown